 On the night that the death of President Nelson Mandela was announced, I decided that I would like to do something as a tribute and I decided upon short compositions where I develop a simple idea for every day until the funeral.
-I wrote the original version for viola and piano because both instruments can portray the feeling of sorrow and mourning well.
-A transcription for violoncello and piano was later made.
+I chose viola and piano because both instruments can portray the feeling of sorrow and mourning well.
 For the first composition, the keys on the piano that stood out were the black keys and I wrote the first short movement, consisting of C#, D#, F#, G# and A#.
 The other ten movements were all written at different times of the day.
 Lala ngoxolo Tata Madiba!

 Lala ngoxolo Tata Madiba!